 We think there are three main costs with traditional performance management: time spent on administrative tasks, turnover costs, and productivity.

-Managers, employees, and HR teams spend countless hours to prepare for the annual performance review process.
+Managers, employees, and HR teams spend countless hours preparing for the annual performance review process.

 If you are in HR, you know how frustrating it is to have managers or employees complete their reviews late.
 Come on people, this is important!
 Not only do you have to chase people down to complete their reviews on time, you have to document them, summarize them, create nice reports, get approval from manager or manager’s manager, and distribute it timely (to the right people…).
 If you support a 100-employee organization and you are a department of one, these tasks can easily take up a month or two of your time.
 That is a lot of $$!